 - 1 cup of coconut milk

-- 2 tablespoon of lime juice- to be used in the end
+- 2 tablespoon of lime juice- to be used at the end

 - Few springs of cilantro to garnish